IceHe/lib/snips/markdown/markdown-style-guide.md

 > **Avoid using two headers with the same content in the same markdown file.**

-_Rationale : many markdown engines generate IDs for headers based on the header content._
+_Rationale: many markdown engines generate IDs for headers based on the header content._

 _Bad_